Review of Xeroom vs WooCommerce Xero Link

 WooCommerce upgraded their offering in October 2018 to catch up with some of Xeroom’s functionality and there are some similarities in for example the way the two plugins communicate with Xero.
-However it still lags far behind Xeroom in a number of important areas and lacks a lot of the basic functionality needed to make your system run smoothly:
+We do get a lot of customers switching to Xeroom from theirs which indicates a lack of functionality.
+We believe it still lags far behind Xeroom in a number of important areas and lacks a lot of the functionality needed to make your system run smoothly:

 - No Xero invoice management screen – Xeroom adds a visual colour coded status so the posting of all orders can be seen at a glance.

 - Inventory – No synchronising of inventory data either way, either in real-time singularly by order or in bulk for all products.
 Xeroom does this and also allows for backorders in WooCommerce

 - No ability to post sales into different nominal accounts according to product category or geography.